GlassesSA helps South Australians obtain low-cost glasses or, for those with serious eye conditions, no-cost contact lenses.

 About the program

-If you are eligible for glasses, the maximum you will pay for a complete pair of standard glasses from a participating optometrist is:
+The maximum you will pay for a complete pair of standard glasses (basic frames and standard lenses) is:

 - glasses with single vision lenses - $25